-SHC Task 61 is a collaborative Task with IEA EBC Annex 77.
-Participants are working to create and develop strategies combining daylighting and appropriate lighting control systems to lead to:
+SHC Task 61, a collaborative Task with IEA EBC Annex 77 worked to create and develop strategies combining daylighting and appropriate lighting control systems to lead to:

 - very high energy-efficient lighting schemes, and

-- also to solutions offering the best lighting conditions for human being.
+- also to solutions offering the best lighting conditions for people.

-This programme will bring together, during 3,5 years 30-40 international experts and companies, involved in dynamic daylighting and lighting and their controls.
+This Task brought together over 3.5 years, 60 international experts and companies, involved in dynamic daylighting and lighting and their controls.

-Useful knowledge and results from research will be gathered, concerning the perception of users concerning lighting quality, human interfaces and control strategies.
-We will propose models of lighting con-trols integrating user behaviour and expectations.
-We will identify best possible approach of control solutions for lighting and daylighting (movable components of windows), with wireless and wired controls, open loop and closed loop, IoT, etc.).
-We will conduct onsite and laboratory monitoring of innovative solutions and publish results to document benefits.
+Useful knowledge and results from the research was gathered on user perceptions of lighting quality, human interfaces and control strategies.
+Models for lighting controls integrating user behavior and expectations were proposed.
+Participants also identified the best possible approaches of control solutions for lighting and daylighting (movable components of windows), with wireless and wired controls, open loop and closed loop, IoT, etc.).
+Results from onsite and laboratory monitoring of innovative solutions published.

-Part of the work will lead to deliverables to be forwarded as standardization proposals, in relation to CEN and ISO.
+Part of the work included standardization proposals, in relation to CEN and ISO.

 The overall objective of the activity is to foster the integration of daylight and electric lighting solutions to the benefits of higher user satisfaction and at the same time energy savings.
 This can be subdivided into the following specific objectives.